v5ma/selfawarenetworks/b0151ygoogle.md

+b0151y Transcription by Google Recorder

+Listen to the Original Audio here https://recorder.google.com/e3044c70-e860-4e37-b0ea-1e8b06dda698

+This version was auto transcribed by Google Recorder, there is a better AI transcription in another version of this document by OpenAI's Whisper.

-b0151y ctp utg (audio) Global workspace + attention schema scale
+Global workspace + attention schema scale

+Date of Recording was October 9th 2021, an edited version of the file was created on October 27th 2022 but that wasn't the recording date.

 Scaling is a key component of intelligence, scaling from memories stored in synaptic connections to the whole brain, and then onward to other people.
 Scaling is an essential process in human intelligence.